hughpearse/starling-interview-challenge/README.md

 ![class-diagram](./docs/classdiagram.png)

 The roundup logic is define in [RoundupServiceImpl.java](./src/main/java/com/starling/challenge/domain/services/challenge/RoundupServiceImpl.java).
-There a lot of room for improvement around the Starling specific data relating to currency type, and transaction type.
+There a some room for improvement around the Starling specific data relating to exchange rates and summing the roundup overflow.

 ## Assumptions